ddoylez/coj2_maps/README.md

  - [ModDB/GamePressure](https://www.gamepressure.com/download.asp?ID=60732)

 ## Custom Map Limitations
 For ease of install, custom maps should use _MP_MAP_CUSTOM0 through _MP_MAP_CUSTOM29 for the MapId in the map's .trk file.
-Reusing a MapId only causes issues when a server/lobby tries to load a MapId that has already been used.
+Reusing a MapId only causes issues when a server/lobby tries to load a MapId that has already been used in that session.

 ## How to Install Custom Maps